Anwar Maqsood: Early life and family

 Anwar Maqsood was born on 7 September 1939 in Hyderabad State.
 He studied at the Gulbarga Trust School in Aurangabad.
 His large family migrated to Karachi in September 1948, after the creation of Pakistan in 1947.
-His maternal grandfather was a commissioner and a writer, a disciple of Urdu poet Daagh Dehlvi, and the only items the family took with them when moving to Karachi was his collection of 20,000 books.
+His maternal grandfather was a commissioner and a writer, a disciple of the Urdu poet Daagh Dehlvi, and the only item the family took with them when moving to Karachi was his collection of 20,000 books.
 His childhood years were spent in PIB Colony, Karachi with his siblings and family.

-Maqsood belongs to a prominent family of Pakistan and some of his siblings are well known in their own right; his sister, Fatima Surayya Bajia was a well-known writer in Pakistan and South Asia whose marriage ended early in divorce.
+Maqsood belongs to a prominent family of Pakistan, and some of his siblings are well known in their own right; his sister, Fatima Surayya Bajia, was a well-known writer in Pakistan and South Asia whose marriage ended early in divorce.
 She then chose to play a key role in the upbringing of her nine young brothers and sisters and became a maternal figure to them.
-Another sister Zehra Nigah, is a relatively well-known poet.
-One of his brothers, Ahmed Maqsood, is a former Chief Secretary Sindh; and his sister Zubaida Tariq was a cooking expert and chef.
+Another sister, Zehra Nigah, is a relatively well-known poet.
+One of his brothers, Ahmed Maqsood, is a former Chief Secretary Sindh; and his sister, Zubaida Tariq was a cooking expert and chef.
 His wife, Imrana Maqsood, is a known novelist and his son, Bilal Maqsood is a rock artist, lead guitarist and vocalist of former rock band Strings.
 He has one daughter.
-A book on the life and work of Anwar Maqsood titled Uljhey Suljhey Anwar (الجھے سلجھے انور) was written by his wife, Imrana Maqsood.
+A book on the life and work of Anwar Maqsood titled Uljhey Suljhey Anwar (الجھے سلجھے انور) was written by his wife, Imrana Maqsood, herself a novelist and playwright.

 Anwar Maqsood received his education in Pakistan.
 He completed his matriculation from St. Patrick's High School, Karachi.
 He then went on to study at the Sindh Muslim Government Law College, also in Karachi.
 He graduated with a degree in Law and began his career as a lawyer.
 However, he soon realized that his true passion was in the field of painting, creative writing and entertainment, and he transitioned into the field of scriptwriting, television hosting, and comedy.
 Following his graduation, he was for some time the editor of the magazine Hurriyat but had to leave as a result of an editorial critical of General Zia-ul-Haq.